syncfusion-content/winui-docs/winui/SegmentedControl/Disable-Items.md

 ---
 layout: post
 title: Disable Items with WinUI Segmented Control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Segmented Control(SfSegmentedControl), its elements, and more.
+description: Learn here all about disable items with Syncfusion WinUI Segmented Control(SfSegmentedControl), its elements, and more.
 platform: WinUI
 control: Segmented Control
 documentation: ug